FredZhang7/Gmail-Manager-2.0/README.md

 # Gmail Manager

 #### IMPORTANT
-- This projects is public, but please don't republish this!
+- This project is public, but please don't republish this!
 - This entire project was programmed using [IntelliJ IDEA](https://www.jetbrains.com/idea/download)